-A recent piece of research released on September 18 by the Oxford Academic Sleep Research Society reveals that individuals lacking sufficient sleep face a significantly higher likelihood of getting into automobile accidents.
-The study specifically … Read more
+A new study published on September 18 by the Oxford Academic Sleep Research Society has shown that people who do not get enough sleep are at a considerably higher risk of being involved in car … Read more

 Numerous studies have shown that people feel best and function optimally when they get seven to nine hours of sleep per night.
 However, the survey conducted by the US government reveals devastating data and indicates that most adults in the US sleep less than seven hours per night.
 Statistical data shows that 7% of all motor vehicle accidents in the US and 16% of fatal crashes are caused by drowsy driving.